chauff/cse1500-web-transcripts/Lecture-5.md

 </html>
 ```

-Finally, we cover the `display` property, which enables us to change the element type at will (block-level to inline and vice versa) at will and *hide* elements from view.
+Lastly, we cover the `display` property, which enables us to change the element type at will (block-level to inline and vice versa) at will and *hide* elements from view.
 The latter is likely to be most useful to us:

 | Value          | Description                                                                                   |
 |----------------|-----------------------------------------------------------------------------------------------|